khle08/Object-Tracker/README.md

 more robust tracker with fewer parameter tweaks.

 ### Kernalized Correlation Filter [KCF](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwjr_eCDn-bpAhVh6nMBHctkCOYQFjACegQIAxAB&url=https%3A%2F%2Fwww.mdpi.com%2F2076-3417%2F10%2F2%2F713%2Fpdf&usg=AOvVaw05SOT9pM4fR68LFLr6-Cq7)
-_Deep feature-based trackers that have been proposed to achieve a higher accuracy are not suitable for real-time tracking because of an extremely slow processing speed.
+Deep feature-based trackers that have been proposed to achieve a higher accuracy are not suitable for real-time tracking because of an extremely slow processing speed.
 The slow speed is a major factor to degrade tracking accuracy under a real-time streaming condition since the processing delay forces skipping frames.
-To increase the tracking accuracy with preserving the processing speed, an improved kernelized correlation filter (KCF)-based tracking method that integrates three functional modules:_
+To increase the tracking accuracy with preserving the processing speed, an improved kernelized correlation filter (KCF)-based tracking method that integrates three functional modules:
 - tracking failure detection
 - re-tracking using multiple search windows
 - motion vector analysis to decide a preferred search window.

 ### Tracker Learning Detection [TLD](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiUz6WyoObpAhUD63MBHU4_C5QQFjABegQIBRAB&url=http%3A%2F%2Fvision.stanford.edu%2Fteaching%2Fcs231b_spring1415%2Fpapers%2FKalal-PAMI.pdf&usg=AOvVaw1MM92z9XpbLgUBLwy2PFjw)
+In this the positions of objects are determined in first frame and then in successive frame it is tracked if it is present in next frame.
+TLD explicitly decomposes the long-term tracking task into tracking, learning and detection.
+The tracker follows the object from frame to frame.
+The detector localizes all appearances that have been observed so far and corrects the tracker if necessary.
+The learning estimates detector’s errors and updates it to avoid these errors in the future

-- Generic Object Tracking Using Regression Networks [GOTURN](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiivYrPoebpAhWTyjgGHbvHDUwQFjABegQIAhAB&url=https%3A%2F%2Farxiv.org%2Fpdf%2F1604.01802&usg=AOvVaw0BQRhbH7dA0L_H4SqyY0Ho)
+### Generic Object Tracking Using Regression Networks [GOTURN](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwiivYrPoebpAhWTyjgGHbvHDUwQFjABegQIAhAB&url=https%3A%2F%2Farxiv.org%2Fpdf%2F1604.01802&usg=AOvVaw0BQRhbH7dA0L_H4SqyY0Ho)
+In GOTURN a neural network for tracking does task in an entirely offline manner.
+At test time, when tracking novel objects, the network weights are frozen, and no online fine-tuning required (as shown in Figure 1).
+Through the offline training procedure, the tracker learns to track novel objects in a fast, robust, and accurate manner

-- Minimum Output Sum of Squared Error [MOSSE](https://ieeexplore.ieee.org/abstract/document/5539960)
+### Minimum Output Sum of Squared Error [MOSSE](https://ieeexplore.ieee.org/abstract/document/5539960)
+The MOSSE tracker calculates the minimum output sum of square error to find out the most possible location of the tracking object.
+The benefits of using a correlation filter make the MOSSE tracker more robust to the problems of scaling, rotation, deformation, and occlusion compared to traditional approaches.
+Also MOSSE is more flexible than other correlation-filter-based trackers because the target is not required to be in the center of the image in the beginning of tracking

-This project implements all of the tracking algorithms using [OpenCV Tracking API](https://docs.opencv.org/3.4/d9/df8/group__tracking.html) available [OpenCV contrib](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjIhcL0pebpAhUexjgGHQ7wAuUQFjAMegQIBRAB&url=https%3A%2F%2Fdocs.opencv.org%2F3.4.10%2Fd3%2Fd81%2Ftutorial_contrib_root.html&usg=AOvVaw1-ltthwNL7WsiqFPy-cNJ7) package
+#### This project implements all of the tracking algorithms using [OpenCV Tracking API](https://docs.opencv.org/3.4/d9/df8/group__tracking.html) available under [OpenCV contrib](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjIhcL0pebpAhUexjgGHQ7wAuUQFjAMegQIBRAB&url=https%3A%2F%2Fdocs.opencv.org%2F3.4.10%2Fd3%2Fd81%2Ftutorial_contrib_root.html&usg=AOvVaw1-ltthwNL7WsiqFPy-cNJ7) package

 <style>
 *{